 The vapours should have loosened the dirt and grime, making it child’s play to remove.
 If it hasn’t, repeat the process one more time and make sure you’re bringing the water to a boil.

 Using this method is about as dull and boring as a white crayon, but it’s eco-friendly and works like a charm.
 Wet your sink and gently sprinkle baking soda across its surface.
 The soda will start to dissolve, so let it sit for a minute.
 Once it’s done, simply wipe off the mixture with a sponge and rinse.
+We have a more detailed, step-by-step guide here.

-However, baking soda is a base, which neutralises the acid.
 If you want to disinfect the sink, mix 1:1 white vinegar and lemon juice in a spray bottle and apply it.
 Studies show this mixture reduces pathogens to undetectable levels.
 If you’re looking for a way to kill germs, this is it.
 Side note: There is no evidence this mixture is strong enough to kill viruses.
 If that’s what you’re after, you may need to look at stronger disinfectants or even book a professional antiviral sanitisation service.

 You can easily clean your oven using an oven cleaner or an all-purpose cleaner.
 However, if you want to use a more natural approach, you can substitute the cleaner with baking soda and white vinegar.
 Here’s how.